GeneralBots/botbook/PROMPT.md

 ## Project Overview

-BotBook is the **mdBook-based documentation** for the General Bots platform.
+botbook is the **mdBook-based documentation** for the General Bots platform.
 It provides comprehensive guides, tutorials, and API references for users and developers.

 ### Workspace Position